lockss/lockss-stf/README.md

 	damage and requests a repair, the voter remembers the prior agreement and sends a repair.

-As checked out from CVS, the three demos work correctly.
+As checked out from github, the three demos work correctly.
 However, they are more informative if they are run as follows:

-	cp testsuite.opt.demo testsuite.opt
+	`cp testsuite.opt.demo testsuite.opt`
-	python testsuite.py AuditDemo1
+	`python testsuite.py AuditDemo1`
-	./clean.sh
+	`./clean.sh`
-	python testsuite.py AuditDemo2
+	`python testsuite.py AuditDemo2`
-	./clean.sh
+	`./clean.sh`
-	python testsuite.py AuditDemo3
+	`python testsuite.py AuditDemo3`
-	./clean.sh
+	`./clean.sh`
-	rm testsuite.opt
+	`rm testsuite.opt`

 The testsuite.opt file configures the demos as follows:

-- The logs are not automatically deleted after the demo but remain in the location testsuite-1/daemon-804[12345]/test.out until ./clean.sh is executed.
+* The logs are not automatically deleted after the demo but remain in the location testsuite-1/daemon-804[12345]/test.out until ./clean.sh is executed.
-- The daemon log levels are adjusted to provide full logging of the polling and voting processes.
+* The daemon log levels are adjusted to provide full logging of the polling and voting processes.
-- The daemons are not shut down until the user presses ENTER.
+* The daemons are not shut down until the user presses ENTER.
 This allows access with user lockss-u and password lockss-p to the UI of the poller
   at: